HallofFamer/Lox2/notes/TYPESYSTEM.md

 ```

 ## Nil Type
 The literal value `nil` has type `Nil` which is also the name of its class.
-In Lox 2.2-, `Nil` is a bottom type which means all types are effectively nullable.
-However, this behavior will change in Lox 2.3, as types are no longer nullable by default.
+In Lox 2.3 or earlier, `Nil` is a bottom type which means all types are effectively nullable.
+However, this behavior will change in Lox 2.4, as types are no longer nullable by default.
 The below code will become invalid:
 ```
 void setAge(Int age) {}
 setAge(nil)
-// In Lox 2.3 this is a compile time error
+// In Lox 2.4 this is a compile time error
 ```
 With the introduction of union types, it is possible to specify nullable types if needed.
 The above example can be corrected as:
 ```